-Under HB 1303, the state, a political subdivision, or institution of higher education may not adopt or implement a sanctuary city policy.
+Under HB 1303, the state, a political subdivision, or an institution of higher education may not adopt or implement a sanctuary city policy.

-Under HB 1305, an individual who unlawfully detains, occupies or trespasses upon a residential dwelling is guilty of a class C felony for the first offense and a class B felony for a second or subsequent offense that occurs at the same dwelling.
+Under HB 1305, an individual who unlawfully detains, occupies or trespasses upon a residential dwelling is guilty of a class C felony for the first offense and a class B felony mission facility is approved, the applicant for a second or subsequent offense that occurs at the same dwelling.
 A Class C felony is punishable by five years in prison and a \$10,000 fine; a Class B felony is punishable by 10 years in prison and a \$20,000 fine.